Adaptive 3D Mesh Steganography Based on Feature-Preserving Distortion: Proposed Algorithm

 \subsubsection{Message Retrieval}

-Since we adopt the $Q$-layered STC, the whole message embedding can be implemented by performing the 1-layered STC on a series of bitplanes apiece.
-Accordingly, the message retrieval on stego bitplanes can be expressed by
+Since we adopt the $Q$-layered STC, the whole embedding process can be considered as performing the 1-layered STC on a collection of bitplanes.
+Accordingly, the message retrieval on each stego bitplane can be implemented by